Canal of Nuck hernia

 Ultrasound is the preferred first-line modality in the evaluation of inguinal masses.

-Canal of Nuck hernias typically present as an inguinal mass that can extend to labia majora.
-The direct continuation of the herniated contents with the peritoneal cavity is the hallmark of a hernia 1.
-A herniated ovary should be differentiated from other possible herniated contents by its shape being soft tissue structures containing follicles and the presence of vascular pedicle.
+Canal of Nuck hernias typically present as an inguinal mass that can extend to the labia majora.
+Direct continuation of the herniated contents with the peritoneal cavity is the hallmark of this hernia 1.
+A herniated ovary should be differentiated from other possible contents by its characteristic ovoid shape containing follicles and the presence of a vascular pedicle.
 Canal of Nuck hernias account for ~45% of hernias containing ovaries 3.
-Identification and examination of the ovarian pedicle with color Doppler examination is mandatory to exclude the possibility of ovarian torsion 1.
+Doppler examination of the ovarian pedicle should be performed to assess for the possibility of torsion 1.

 The risk for ovarian torsion is increased with incarceration due to blockage of normal venous and lymphatic return from the ovary herniated into the canal of Nuck.
 Once diagnosed, surgery is required due to the high rate of ovarian torsion 3.